The decision in one sentence

 - If invalid → flags to ops Slack channel

-No chat needed. n8n flow runs in <2 seconds, costs ~$30/month in LLM tokens.
+No chat needed. n8n flow runs in under 2 seconds, costs around $30/month in LLM tokens.
 Replaced 3 hours/day of manual work.

 Architecture 3: pure agent (autonomous research)

-A market research company we worked with built a competitive monitoring agent:
+A market research company built a competitive monitoring agent:

 - Daily prompt: "Check if competitors X, Y, Z have new product launches"